vmyrgiotis/vmyrgiotis/cv.md

 ## Teaching

-* Uncertainty in ecosystem modelling
+* Guest Lecture on Uncertainty in Ecosystem Modelling (MSc course module, University of Edinburgh)
-* Fundamentals of soil modelling
+* Guest Lecture on Fundamentals of Soil Modelling  (MSc course module, University of Edinburgh)

 ## Peer Reviewer